I chat with a series of friends and co-creators about ideas, projects and structures that have the potential to change

-Episode 3: The Making of a Short Film, with Eamon and Lucy Bourke
+Episode 3: Making a Short Film, with Eamon and Lucy Bourke

 Eamon, Lucy and I created short film together.

 This episode is an intimate conversation between close friends about the themes that arose from our collaborative film-making process and ultimately how we felt that it was an expression of meaning and connection.

 It also contains some potentially contagious laughter and some graphic conversations about menstruation.